quyettvq/module-federation-example/README.md

-# A simple example of Webpack Module Federation
+# Webpack module federation example

 - `ad-library`: A remote library responsible to render ads
 - `publisher-site`: A website consumes the ad library